Bridging loans for house purchase

-Auction purchase An auction purchase gives the buyer just 28 days to complete and sometimes this is not long enough for a mortgage lender to release funds and complete the purchase.
+Auction purchase.
+An auction purchase gives the buyer just 28 days to complete and sometimes this is not long enough for a mortgage lender to release funds and complete the purchase.
 A bridging loan can complete within days.

-Unfinished new-build property If a property developer goes bankrupt, a receiver will take possession of all the unfinished properties and try to sell them.
+Unfinished new-build property.
+If a property developer goes bankrupt, a receiver will take possession of all the unfinished properties and try to sell them.
 Obviously, traditional mortgage lenders will not lend until these properties are finished.
 A bridging loan can be arranged to purchase a part-built property.

-Below market value (BMV) Mortgage lenders will always use the lower of purchase price or valuation to base their lending upon, which is of no use for someone who wants to buy a property at below its true market value.
+Below market value (BMV).
+Traditional lenders will always use the lower of purchase price or valuation to base their lending upon, which is of no use for someone who wants to buy a property at below its true market value.
 However, some bridging lenders will happily consider a loan using the higher valuation.
 They tend to lend at the lower of 75% of market value, or 90% of purchase price, so they still want the borrower to contribute some capital as their commitment to the property.

 To discuss your requirements call 0117 223 2050 now and speak direct to an adviser